In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

 What is a cryptographic key?

-It is a random string generated by the cryptographic algorithm used to alter plaintext data and covert it to ciphertext.
+It is a random string generated by the cryptographic algorithm used to alter plaintext data and convert it to ciphertext.
 The usage of the key is determined by the Key Usage parameter that the algorithm used to generate the key – either

 Digital Signature or